|Values are valid only on day of printing.|

 Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity 1%-5%), or mild (factor IX activity >5%-40%).
 In males, low factor IX activity level establishes the diagnosis of hemophilia B. However, the wide range of normal factor IX activity precludes an accurate assessment of carrier status in females, thus making molecular testing essential in assessment of carrier status.

-Inhibitors to factor IX activity are estimated to occur in 5% to 8% of patients, much less than that of hemophilia A, and correlates with genotype typically occurring in patients with deletions of part of all of the fIX gene or in certain nonsense mutations which result in no circulating factor IX:antigen.
+Inhibitors to factor IX activity are estimated to occur in 5% to 8% of patients, much less than that of hemophilia A. Inhibitor risk correlates with genotype and typically occurs in patients with either partial or total deletions of the F9 gene or in certain nonsense mutations that result in no circulating factor IX antigen.
 More recently, it has been observed that a subset of patients with such mutations may be at risk of experiencing anaphylactic reactions to the factor IX replacement therapy.

 1. Yoshitake S, Schach BG, Foster DC, et al: Nucleotide sequence of the gene for human factor IX (antihemophilic factor B).
 Biochemistry 1985 July 2;24(14):3736-3750

-2. Giannelli F, Green PM, Sommer SS, et al: Haemophilia B: database of point mutations and short additions and deletions--eighth edition.
+2. Giannelli F, Green PM, Sommer SS, et al: Haemophilia B: database of point mutations and short additions and deletions.
+Eighth edition.
 Nucleic Acids Res 1998 Jan 1;26(1):265-268

 3. Ketterling RP, Bottema CD, Phillips JA 3rd, et al: Evidence that descendants of three founders constitute about 25% of hemophilia B in the United States.
 Genomics 1991 Aug;10(4):1093-1096